-It explores the boundaries that Joe Orton had to overcome as a working class gay man in order to succeed in the 1960s and uses this to create artworks exploring their own boundaries and ways they have overcome these using Joe Orton as inspiration.
-Each group has worked around a sub-theme to produce an item for the exhibition which range from a stunning centrepiece celebrating his creative work to an interactive board game looking at the challenges and opportunities of living on the Saffron Lane Estate.
+The participants explored the boundaries that Joe Orton had to overcome as a working class gay man in order to succeed in the 1960s and used these to create artworks exploring their own boundaries and ways they have overcome these using Joe Orton as inspiration.
+Each group worked around a sub-theme to produce an item for the exhibition which ranged from a stunning centrepiece celebrating his creative work to an interactive board game looking at the challenges and opportunities of living on the Saffron Lane Estate.

-We have worked closely with the University of Leicester on this project and some of the groups have visited the Joe Orton archive at the University.
-Students from the University have produced the text panels and introductory panels for the exhibition.
+We also worked closely with the University of Leicester on this project and some of the groups visited the Joe Orton archive at the University.
+Students from the University volunteered to produce the text panels and introductory panels for the exhibition.

 The introduction also included a copy of a letter by Mrs Edna Welthorpe.
 Joe Orton used to write spoof letters of complaint under the pseudonym Mrs Edna Welthorpe.
 This was displayed alongside a Mrs Edna Welthorpe letter written by one of the students complaining about the exhibition.

 The students also undertook research to find relevant items to display in the phone box display case which can be seen here

 The project was featured on a Joe Orton special edition on the BBC Radio 4 Front Row programme, listen here

 The exhibition attracted nearly 800 visitors in one month and then transferred to the Pork Pie Library in Saffron Lane where is it still on display.
 ‘This exhibition is a work of inspirational art showing the talent that can be in all of us regardless of background or circumstances.
 The Big Book is the most beautiful thing I have seen’ – Tracey Inchley, manager of the Pork Pie Library.
 Further opportunities to display the exhibition are currently being investigated.

 You can find more images and feedback here